teamharsh/teamharsh/ReadMe.md

 - 🌱 I’m currently learning [React](https://react.dev/)

 - ❓ Ask me about anything related to JavaScript and related technologies

+- 🌱 I’m ECE undergraduate student of the 2022-26 batch

 - ⚡ Fun fact:The most popular indentation style for coding is spaces.